Nuclear Medicine Fellowship

 Fax: (916) 703-2274

-One to two positions available to start for July 2014 academic year
+Two to three positions available to start for July 2015 academic year

-One to three position available to start for July 2015 academic year
+One to two position available to start for July 2016 academic year

 The UC Davis Nuclear Medicine Fellowship Program is traditionally a one year program, requiring one prerequisite completion of a full diagnostic radiology residency.
 Foreign medical graduates are welcomed, after obtaining an evaluation letter from the California Medical Board along with additional stipulations outlined in the links at the end of the page.